REPORT

 Frequently asked questions

-Q: Does this dataset show UK or US EV sales in 2024?
-A: No. The findings cover DE, FR, IT, and ES only, with annual data from 2020 through 2024.
+Q: Does this dataset answer UK, US, or September 2024 EV sales questions?
+A: No. The findings cover Germany, Spain, France, and Italy, and they are annual figures through 2024.

 Sources